-- reject all bids, or - award the Contract to the new apparent low Bidder, if the Department is able to verify the Bidder's participation in the DHS E-verify system.
-For the Bidder who is not registered in E-Verify, the Department will allow for one business day after notification to provide proof of registration.
+- reject all bids, or - award the Contract to the new apparent low Bidder, if the Department is able to verify the Bidder's participation in the DHS E-Verify system.

-If the Department is unable to verify the new apparent low Bidder's participation in the DHS E-Verify system within one calendar
+If the Department is unable to verify the new apparent low Bidder's participation in the DHS E-Verify system:

-- the new apparent low Bidder will not be deemed nonresponsive, - the new apparent low Bidder's guaranty will not be forfeited, - the Department will reject all bids, and - the new apparent low Bidder will remain eligible to receive future proposals for the same project.
+- the new apparent low Bidder will not be deemed nonresponsive, - the new apparent low Bidder's guaranty will not be forfeited, - the Department will reject all bids, - the new apparent low Bidder will remain eligible to receive future proposals for the same project, and - the proposal guaranty of the original low bidder will become the property of the State, not as a penalty, but as liquidated damages.